Waterless, odour-free compost toilets

-The market leaders with over 300 waterless toilet installations
+The market leaders with 350 waterless toilet installations in the UK

 NatSol Ltd was founded in 2005 by compost toilet experts Andy Warren and Nick Grant.
 Both had been designing and building one-off dry toilets for a range of clients who were unhappy with available products.
 In setting up NatSol they used their 40 years of combined experience to develop and manufacture the product that they had wanted to be able to specify.
 You can read customer testimonials and NatSol composting toilet reviews here.

 We believe that correctly designed and operated compost toilets should smell less than conventional toilets in use.
 We achieve this without the use of a fan.
 This means higher reliability and no electrician required for installation.
 The waterless urinal is also odourless and vented and avoids the use of a troublesome trap or urinal blocks.